 Back

-Mathilde Denize's works, recognizable by their fragmentation, systematic three-dimensionality and pastel monochrome, carry within them an intrigue, a language that only the artist seems able to decode.
+The works of Mathilde Denize, recognizable by their fragmentation, systematic three-dimensionality, and pastel shades, carry within them an intrigue, a language that only the artist seems able to decode.

-Mathilde Denize graduated from the École des Beaux-Arts de Paris in 2013 and is now represented by Galerie Perrotin.
-She cuts, tears and sews compositions using fragments of her own works.
-Her paintings, installations, ceramics and sculptures are embodied, almost moving.
+A graduate of the École des Beaux-Arts in Paris in 2013 and now represented by the Perrotin Gallery, Mathilde Denize is incisive.
+She cuts, tears, and sews compositions using fragments of her works.
+From the old, canvases, installations, ceramics, and embodied, almost moving sculptures are born.

-The artist will join Villa Médicis in 2020.
-The residency enabled her to push back the limits of the techniques and formats she employed, going so far as to bring to life a series of costumes made from old canvases, which were subsequently staged in a film.
+The artist joined the Villa Medici in 2020.
+The residency allowed her to push the boundaries of the techniques and formats she used, going so far as to give life to a series of costumes made from old canvases, which were subsequently staged in a film.

-Nothing seems to be formed ex nihilo, but is rather the fruit of a gestation process, a myriad of memories and relics collected and interwoven.
+Nothing seems to be formed ex nihilo, but is rather the result of a gestation process, of a myriad of memories and relics collected and interwoven with each other.

 Artists